florajs/flora/README.md

 ## Features

-- Resources in resources (recursive) - *fetch as much as possible in one request, without duplicating code*
+- **Resources in resources (recursive):** fetch as much as possible in one request, without duplicating code
-- Lightweight (but powerful) field/sub-resource selection syntax - *fetch exactly what you need in one request*
+- **Lightweight (but powerful) field/sub-resource selection syntax**: fetch exactly what you need in one request
-- Filter resources even by sub-resource-attributes - *resolve inside database when possible, else feeding ID-lists*
+- **Filter resources even by sub-resource-attributes**: resolve inside database when possible, or return ID lists
-- Pluggable DataSources - *currently implemented: MySQL, Solr/Lucene*
+- **Pluggable data sources**: currently implemented: MySQL, MongoDB, Elasticsearch, Solr/Lucene
-- Combine multiple DataSources - *even on per-row-basis - "API-side-JOIN"*
+- **Combine multiple data sources**: even on per-row-basis - "API-side-JOIN"
-- Highly optimized database querys - *internal SQL parser to remove unselected fields and thus unreferenced LEFT JOINs*
+- **Highly optimized database querys:** internal SQL parser to remove unselected fields and thus unreferenced LEFT JOINs
-- Locale: Parameterize JOINs i.e. with a localeId - *no need for database views which can't be parameterized*
+- **Locale:** parameterize JOINs i.e. with a localeId - no need for database views which can't be parameterized
-- Handle all your special cases as good as possible - *callbacks for "everything"*
+- **Handle all your special cases as good as possible:** hooks and events for extending features

 ## Server features